 You can configure migration with the keep option.
 The file is migrated to IBM Spectrum Protect storage, but the file is not replaced by a stub file.
-When you change the file, the HSM for Windows client does not automatically recall the file.
-The HSM for Windows client does not automatically track the changes to the file on the IBM Spectrum Protect server.
+When you change the file, the HSM for Windows client does not automatically recall the file or track the changes to the file on the IBM Spectrum Protect server.
 The file remains unchanged on IBM Spectrum Protect storage.
 If you migrate the file again, the file is bound to the management class that is specified by the last migration job or list migration.